kameshkotwani/airflow-installation-docker/README.md

     - After you run this script, you will see lots of output in the terminal, once that is complete and you see `database created, please run 2.create-airflow-containers-once.sh to start your airflow instance`
     - To check the output, Open Docker Desktop, you will your newly created airflow container, click on `airflow-init-1` and you will be able to see the logs.
 Once it has done its job and exited successfully only then proceed to next steps.

+If you are not able scripts, please do `chmod +x *.sh` in terminal, this command will give execution permission to scripts.

 #### ONLY PROCEED TO NEXT STEPS WHEN THE airflow-init-1 is complete.

-If you are not able run it, please do `chmod +x *.sh` this command will give execution permission to scripts.

 3. After you get successful message from initialized database, run `create-airflow-containers-once.sh`
     - This command will take **some time** if you are running it for the first time as it will download and install all the required images.